C-Undritz/Boardgame-Bazaar/README.md

 ### Stock.
-#### Updating the stock figure:
-The stock figure against each product is updated when a game is purchased to reflect the quantity sold.

-#### Mechanism:
-this is achieved by calling the Product model method ‘update_stock_sold’ using a post_save signal triggered by the OrderLineItem model.

-#### Display (affect of stock levels on display of items):
-- 0 Stock:
-  - Home page: Displayed as ‘in stock soon’
-  - Product detail: Displayed as ‘Sorry, currently out of stock’

-- Between 1 and 10 in stock:
-  - Home page: Exact number in stock displayed
-  - Product detail: Exact number in stock displayed

-- Above 10 in stock:
-  - Home page: ‘10+ in stock’ displayed.
-  - Product detail: ‘10+ in stock’ displayed.

-### Quantity selector:
+The stock figure is updated when an item is purchased to reflect the amount purchased.
+There are no controls to stop the 'stock' count becoming a minus figure as this should be allowed to highlight if more stock has been sold than is in place.
+However there are a number of measures in place to prevent this from happening.

+1. To keep the customer informed, the current stock is displayed to the customer along with the product, both on the home page and on the product detail.
+If there is over 10 in stock stock then '10+ in stock' is displayed.
+If stock is 10 or below, then the actual figure is displayed to the customer as 'X in stock.
+If there is no stock then, 'in stock soon' is displayed on the home screen and 'Sorry, currently out of sttock' is displayed within the product detail.
+Additionally; to stop the sale of products with no stock, the quantity selector and 'add to cart' button are not displayed.

-The stock figure is also used to limit the amount a customer can buy at once by affecting the maximum number that can be selected.
+2. The stock figure is also used to limit the amount a customer can buy at once by affecting the maximum number that can be selected.
 If the product stock is more than 9 then the most of any product a customer can buy at once is 10.
 However should the current stock fall below 10 then then limit on the quantity selector is set by the current stock number.

-#### Mechanism:
-Stock variable passed to the Javascript function ‘handleEnabledDisabled’ though a hidden input html element which has the item stock as the value.
+3. At the point of purchase when the customer clicks/taps on the 'complete order' button on the checkout screen, a realtime check is made against the current stock level of each product in the basket and the intended purchase amount.
+If any of the items purchased quantity is more than the stock figure for that item, the purchase fails and the customer is directed back back to the cart screen.
+A message is also displayed explaining this and asks for the customer to recheck the displayed stock levels for their purchase(s).
+This is to catch instances where a customer has been able to add items to their cart, but may be slow to checkout and remaining stock has been sold in the meantime.